 The Tank and Void Structural and Coating Condition Survey (MRC G1N5) form is used to document structural and coating conditions of tanks and voids during a Level 1 G1N5 survey.
 The form’s addendum contains detailed instructions to assist the surveyor in recording their findings.
 A G1N5 survey must be accomplished in accordance with CCAMM’s requirements and guidelines.
-The MRC G1N5 can be found at the link shown below.
-In addition, MRC G1N5 is included in CCAMM as Appendix A. MRC G1N5 Tank and Void Structural and Coating Condition Survey Data Form and Instructions
+The latest MRC G1N5 can be found at the following link: MRC G1N5 Tank and Void Structural and Coating Condition Survey Data Form and Instructions

 The Structural and Coating Condition Survey (MRC G1N6) form is used to document structural and coating conditions of for all surface ships’ general structure, except for tanks and voids, during a Level 1 G1N6 survey.
 The form’s addendum section contains detailed instructions to assist the surveyor in recording their findings.
 A G1N6 survey must be accomplished in accordance with CCAMM’s requirements and guidelines.
-The MRC G1N6 can be found at the link shown below.
-In addition, MRC G1N6 is included in CCAMM as Appendix B. MRC G1N6 Structural and Coating Condition Survey Data Form and Instructions
+The latest MRC G1N6 can be found at the following link: MRC G1N6 Structural and Coating Condition Survey Data Form and Instructions

 These manuals provide technical information for supervision, operation, and maintenance of U.S. Navy Ships and Submarines.
 NSTMs are available ONLY to government employees and government contractors possessing a PKI certificate (CAC Card).
 Visit the Technical Manuals page for additional information.
 Below is a list of NSTMs that are referenced in regards to coating and structural assessments.